Beijing threatens response to ‘unacceptable’ virus measures

 Chinese authorities previously said that from Jan.
 8, overseas travelers would no longer need to quarantine upon arriving in China, paving the way for Chinese residents to travel.

-Associated Press writers John Leicester in Paris, Sylvia Hui in London, Jan M. Olsen in Copenhagen and Kanis Leung in Hong Kong contributed to this report.
+Associated Press writers John Leicester in Paris, Sylvia Hui in London, Jan M. Olsen in Copenhagen, Kanis Leung in Hong Kong and Frank Jordans in Berlin contributed to this report.